30 Facts About Dog Noses You Probably Didn't Know Until Now

 These Dog Nose Facts Will Make You a Better Owner!

 Interested in some interesting dog nose facts?
-With the nice weather right around the corner, dogs are more likely to be out and about exploring the world with their noses.
+With nice weather right around the corner, dogs are more likely to be out and about exploring the world with their noses.

 Whether you own a German Shepherd or a Beagle, these fun and fascinating dog nose facts will leave you in awe.
 By better understanding how a dog's nose works, it can help us to become better owners, and perhaps we will allow dogs more time to go on more sniffing adventures.
 You may even consider enrolling your dog in the super fun sport of canine nosework!